jintongustc/Field-PIV-toolbox/README.md

   Run test_piv.m.
 The result of the script is expected to plot the PIV image with velocity vector ploted on it.

 * test turbulent

+  Run test_turb.m There will be a figure with subplot on it.

 ### Break down into end to end tests